subquery/documentation/docs/academy/herocourse/module1.md

 }
 ```

-#### Step 3: Update the manifest file (aka project.yaml)
+#### Step 3: Update the Manifest File (aka project.yaml)

 The initialisation command also pre-creates a sample manifest file and defines 3 handlers.
-Because we have removed handleEvent and handleCall from the mappings file, we have to remove them from the manifest file as well.
+Since you have removed `handleEvent` and `handleCall` from the mappings file, you have to remove them from the manifest file as well.

 The manifest file should look like this: